ninhja/ems-in-vr/README.md

 - “Low frequencies (no higher than about 18 Hz) will mainly activate the slower reacting red muscle fibers.
 Power and endurance athletes will thus benefit from electrical muscle stimulation in this frequency range to build up muscle.
 When applied, it will cause a distinct contraction of the muscle.”
 - “Higher frequencies between 30 and 50 Hz stimulate the fast contracting white muscle fibers.”
 - “With frequencies of over 50 Hz, the muscle is deliberately overtaxed and can thus be forced into muscle hypertrophy (muscle build-up).
 To avoid overtraining, the interval between the sessions must be correctly chosen so that the muscle has enough time to regenerate.”
-3. Frequencies that are around 30 Hz or lower are noticeably different.
-I can more palpably feel the vibrations and ticks.
+3. Frequencies that are around 30 Hz or lower feel noticeably different.
+I can more palpably slower vibrations and ticks.
-4. The right intensity setting changes from individual to individual, and it's also different every time for the same individual.
-Skin conductivity is affected by the amount of sweat and hair, the size of the muscle, etc. So it's important to carefully calibrate the intensity every time you use EMS, starting low and slow and gradually increasing the intensity until you achieve a pain-free muscle actuation.
+4. The right intensity setting changes from individual to individual, and it's also different every time for the same individual, because of varying skin conductivity and size/location/depth of the muscle.
+Skin conductivity is affected by the amount of sweat and hair on the skin.
+So it's important to carefully calibrate the right intensity settomg every time you use EMS.
+Start low and slow, and gradually increase the intensity until you achieve a pain-free muscle actuation.

-Read more from Pedro Lopes' [tips and tricks doc here](https://github.com/PedroLopes/openEMSstim/blob/master/start-here-tutorials/4.exploring_ems_settings_and_parameters.md).
+5. Read more from Pedro Lopes' [tips and tricks doc here](https://github.com/PedroLopes/openEMSstim/blob/master/start-here-tutorials/4.exploring_ems_settings_and_parameters.md).

 Some links with helpful relevant info that helped me:
 - [EMS in HCI: Challenges and Opportunities in Actuating Human Bodies](https://hci.uni-hannover.de/papers/duente2017Tutorial.pdf)